NavyaG-lab/Tech-writer/primer.md

 ## Permissions / accounts needed to contribute on data infra [UPDATE REQUIRED]
   * IAM permissions (groups)
-    * `casual-dev data-access-ops data-infra-aurora-access eng infra-ops prod-eng data-infra belomonte`
+    * `data-access-ops data-infra-aurora-access eng infra-ops prod-eng data-infra belomonte`
   * Quay.io permissions needed, and when to do direct quay.io builds
   * Databricks access - ask on #access-request channel on Slack
   * Datagrip license (or some other SQL client)